nathancarter/weblurch/doc/plan.md

 Plugin

- * Initialize its `exports` member to null.
- * This member is "virtual" in the C++ sense.
-Document it for clients to use; applications that import this plugin should install their own `exports` functions that do one of two things:
-   * Return the JSON object of serialized data that the current document exports to anything that uses it as a dependency, or...
-   * Throw an error, with a message indicating why such data could not be computed.
-(For example, perhaps the document is still doing some background processing in response to the latest user edits, and has not yet recomputed all the data needed to construct its export object.)
  * Install a `beforeSave` event listener (a stub at first).
  * Expand that event listener so that if the `exports` member is null, it dumps a warning message to the console saying that the plugin was